 - House repair and reconstruction

-Recent heavy rainfall continues to impact vulnerable communities during Haiti’s rainy season and with our partners, Habitat for Humanity is gearing up to implement kit distributions next month as trainings roll out in under served areas.
+Recent heavy rainfall continues to impact vulnerable communities during Haiti’s rainy season.
+Habitat for Humanity, along with their partners are gearing up to implement kit distributions next month in order to support communities as trainings roll out in under served areas.

 In our last update we told you about the safe training workshops implemented in several departments of Haiti.
 Today we wanted to tell you about new programmes changing lives everyday in Haiti and to let you hear from the Haitians who have benefitted from them, as they are now using the skills they acquired to help rebuild their communities.

 Habitat launched a “WASH” programme to help address the major water and sanitation issues affecting the community of Simon-Pele.
 We started by getting feedback from community leaders and key members on how to best address these.

 We conducted a broader assessment.
 In the assessment we found that 60% of the water samples collected in people’s homes were contaminated by faeces.
 This puts the entire population, and especially children under 5, at risk for water borne diseases such as cholera and typhoid.

 Our work therefore focuses on reducing the spread of these diseases for families living in Simon-Pele through improved access to safe water and toilets as well as improved knowledge of hygiene practices after a natural disaster.
 We expect to achieve three main results: